Sure Dividend

 Cincinnati Financial has a positive growth outlook moving forward from new policies written, as well as its equity exposure in the US.

-Due to the unprecedented fiscal stimulus packages offered by the government in response to the pandemic and the war in Ukraine, inflation surged to a 40-year high last year and has remained excessive this year.
-As a result, the Fed is in the process of raising interest rates aggressively in order to cool the economy.
+Due to the government fiscal stimulus in response to the pandemic and the war in Ukraine, inflation surged and has remained elevated.
+As a result, the Fed is in the process of raising interest rates aggressively in order to lower the inflation rate.

 Competitive Advantages & Recession Performance